dreamer2908/Python-CRC32-Hasher/README.md

-Python-CRC32-Hasher
+Python CRC32 Hasher
 ===================

 ### Introduction ###

+Python CRC-32 Hasher is a console utility for calculating and verifying various types of hash from any files (CRC-32, MD4, MD5, SHA1, SHA256, SHA512, ED2K).

+### Features ###

-This small program can be used to calculate various types of hash from any files (CRC-32, MD5, SHA1, SHA2, ED2K).
-It can detect CRC hashes from filenames and compares them with calculated values to verify files' integrity automatically.
-It can also add CRC-32 hashes to filenames, and create SFV checksum files.
+- Optimised for fansub releases: It automatically reads CRC-32 hashes from filenames and compares with the actual hash to verify files' integrity.
+Adding CRC-32 hashes to filenames automatically is supported.
+- Output in a predefined formats (only sfv currently).
+- Supports filename pattern (* and ?).
+- Ability to process directories recursively.
+- Portability: the program works the same under any platform as long as Python is installed (Linux, *BSD, Solaris, Mac OS, or Windows).
+- Written in Python, small in size, fast, open source.

 ### Requirements ###

-- Python 2.7 and later, or 3.3 and later [recommended]
+- Python 2.7+, or 3.3+ [recommended]
 - A terminal

 ### Usage ###

 Syntax: `python crc32.py [options] inputs`

 Input can be individual files, and/or folders.
-Use Unix shell-style wildcard (*, ?) for the filename pattern.
+Use * (any string), ? (one character) for the filename pattern.

 Options:

- - --addcrc: Adds CRC to filenames
+ - `--addcrc`: Adds CRC to filenames
- - --createsfv out.sfv: Creates a SFV file
+ - `-c out.sfv` or `--createsfv out.sfv`: Creates a SFV file
- - --r: Also includes sub-folder
+ - `-r` or `--recursive`: Also includes sub-folder
- - --s: Also search sub-folder for matching filenames
+ - `-s` or  --searchsubfolder : Also search sub-folder for matching filenames
- - --md5: Calculate MD5 hash
- - --sha1: Calculate SHA1 hash
- - --sha*: Calculate SHA2-224/256/384/512 hashes
- - --ed2k: Calculate ED2K hash
+ - `--hashtype`: Enable the specified hash type.
+Currently supported hash types: CRC-32, MD4, MD5, SHA-1, SHA-256, SHA-512, ED2K.
+Please use lowercase and no hyphen for hash types.
+CRC-32 is enabled by default and can't be disabled.
+ - `-m` or `--most`: Enable CRC-32, MD5, SHA-1, SHA-256, SHA-512, and ED2K.
- - --all: Calculate all supported hashes
+ - `-a` or `--all`: Enable all supported hashes.

- CRC-32 calculation is enabled by default
+ - `-i` or `--inputs`: Treat all remaining paramenters as filenames.

 Examples:

- - `python crc32.py "./[FFF] Unbreakable Machine-Doll - 11 [A3A1001B].mkv"`
+ - `python crc32.py \"/home/yumi/Desktop/[FFF] Unbreakable Machine-Doll - 11 [A3A1001B].mkv"`
- - `python crc32.py ~/Downloads`
- - `python crc32.py ~/Downloads/*.mkv`
- - `python crc32.py --md5 --sha1 --sha256 --ed2k ~/Anime/*.mkv --s`
+ - `python crc32.py --md5 --sha1 ~/Desktop ~/Downloads/*.mkv "/var/www/upload/Ep ??.mkv"`
- - `python crc32.py --createsfv checksums.sfv ~/Downloads /var/www/upload/*OP*  "[FFF] Unbreakable Machine-Doll - 11 [A3A1001B].mkv"`
+ - `python crc32.py --sha512 --ed2k -c checksums.sfv -s --addcrc /var/www/upload/*.mp4 `

 ### Todo ###

- - Import/Export list of hashes
+ - Import/Export list of hashes.
  - Setting file.
+ - Multi-thread support.
+Probably a dedicated thread for each hash type.
+ - SHA3 support.